7 Tips To Optimize Your Customer Onboarding Plan

 fill up.

-If the customer is about to sign up for a free trial, encourage them to do so by showing them the benefits of your product or service they will get and making them understand how your brand can help them solve their existing issues/problems quickly and in an easy manner.
+If the customer is about to sign up for a free trial, encourage them to do so by showing them the benefits of your product or service they will get and making them understand how your brand can help them solve their existing issues/problems quickly and easily.

-If the customer has successfully completed the trial period, encourage them to proceed as full-time subscribers by showing them the benefits they will get once they sign up.
+If the customer successfully completes the trial period, encourage them to become full-time subscribers by showing them the benefits they will receive once they sign up.

 Customers sign up to solve a problem.
 You should frame their onboarding as an effort and an investment.
 Respect the time they have invested in researching your brand and congratulate them for selecting the best partner to solve their issues.
 Remember to thank them for choosing your brand.